yusufklncc/Hackintosh-for-All-Computers/guide/mac-installer.md

 image.

 !!! failure "If it refuses at the end"
-    *"Not enough free space"* means step 2 was short - the image has to be rebuilt, there is no growing it in place. *"The volume could not be unmounted"* usually means Finder or Spotlight has it open; close any window on it and run it again.
+    *"is not large enough for install media.
+An additional N is needed"* means step 2 was short by exactly that much.
+The image has to be rebuilt at the larger size; there is no growing it in place. *"The volume could not be unmounted"* usually means Finder or Spotlight has it open; close any window on it and run it again.